The Sales Enablement Materials Checklist

 It needs to be professional and make an impact.
 It can’t be knocked together in five minutes; or if you’ve got one full of outdated information, now is probably a great time to refresh it.

-A presentation needs to be in-keeping with up-to-date branding, visually appealing, and packed full of useful information and good reasons for a potential customer to sign-up to your product or service.
+A presentation needs to be in keeping with up-to-date branding, visually appealing and packed full of useful information and good reasons for a potential customer to sign-up for your product or service.